THE SOVEREIGNTY OF THE COMMON MAN

 INTRODUCTION

 When Thomas Hobbes described the state of nature he specifically stated that life was poor, brutish, nasty, and short.
-Man was self-seeking and the one who conquered took it all, if I may borrow a leaf from Machiavelli, the end justified the means and it did not matter whose back was on the ground as long as the predator was standing strong with whatever the object of conquest was.
+Man was self-seeking and the one who conquered took it all.
+If I may borrow a leaf from Machiavelli, the end justified the means and it did not matter whose back was on the ground.
 Fast forward to creating societies and the system of government that should preserve them.
 The prima facie foundation of all laws that be (especially with regards to the fundamental human rights) is the law of nature and the natural human rights.
 Hobbes split them into nineteen laws of nature in his assessment of the creation of societies.
-The singular aim of this article is to critically assess the hope of the common man in Nigeria with retrospect to the 2023 presidential election, as well as the INEC declared president.
+The aim of this article is to critically assess the hope of the common man in Nigeria with retrospect to the 2023 presidential election.

 THE GENERAL WILL

 Nigeria elections are predominantly characterized by partisan politics, campaigns, the electorates, electoral commission, and violence which should not be.
-Despite its tedious nature and the amount of resources invested in the process, election(s) is a vital indicator of democracy in countries where the government must be for the people, of the people, and by the people.
-It is safe to liken this to Rousseau’s ‘Social Contract’ which implies that the individuals of a society give up their wills for their sovereign, where the sovereign is the body of the association not any individual.
-While scholars may see this differently, it suites a clear interpretation of democracy in this context, people choose who wears the cap of the sovereignty while they are collectively the sovereign with a general will.
+Despite its tedious nature and the amount of resources invested in the process, election(s) is a vital indicator of democracy.
+It is safe to liken this to Rousseau’s ‘Social Contract’–that individuals of a society give up their wills for their sovereign.
+Where the sovereign is the body of the association not any individual.
+While scholars may see this differently, it suites a clear interpretation of democracy, people choose who wears the cap of sovereignty while they are collectively the sovereign with a general will.

-Of course while the government is by the people, of the people, and for the people, there must be checks and balances that maintains order in the society and to ensure that the will of the people is upheld; hence the existence of the rule of law, law enforcement agencies, and consequences of actions.
+Of course while the government is by the people, of the people, and for the people, there must be checks and balances that maintains order in the society and to ensure that the will of the people is upheld hence the existence of the rule of law, law enforcement agencies, and consequences of actions.
 Although not the same, these triune can be translated to the executive, the legislator, and the judiciary where each is independent in the execution of its duties.
-Ipso facto patriots can go about their duties without fear of the enemies of the state since there are elements of the people’s power available to protect the people – hence each individual is a common man relying on the people’s government.
+Ipso facto patriots can go about their duties without fear of the state’s enemies.
+There are elements available to protect the people – hence each individual is a common man relying on the government.

 Jean Jacque Rousseau in his “Social Contract” opined that a civil society is an evil society that began with one man claiming ownership of a piece of land and others letting him have it.
 Well, there is no factual story for the beginning of private ownerships and like many countries, Nigeria is a civil society and has a social contract which the government is accountable to.
-Sadly, the Federal Government saw the irregularities and said nothing, the president congratulated INEC’s president-elect, and Nigerians hoped and still hope that Justice will be done.
+Sadly, the Federal Government witnessed the irregularities and said nothing, instead the president congratulated INEC’s president-elect.
+How can the president of a Federal Republic congratulate a candidate of an election with magnanimous irregularities?
+Take away the modesty, how can the broad day light robbery be upheld with a congratulatory message from the president?
+The same way acclaimed arrested terrorists are called repentant and are released back to the society.
+Well, the case of the presidential election is in court, and Nigerians still hope that the court will convict the criminals do justice and return the power of democracy to where it should be.

 More From Author